 However, it is not possible to register as liable for Class 2 National Insurance contributions, and therefore to submit a form CWF1, without a National Insurance number.
 Confusingly, the “National Insurance contributions registration” referred to in the CWF1 title is not a registration for a National Insurance number, it is a registration for being liable to Class 2 National Insurance contributions.

 Even if you cannot submit form CWF1, because you do not have a national insurance number, it does not change the fact that you still have certain statutory deadlines to meet in relation to Self Assessment.
-Therefore, if you need to register for Self Assessment in order to meet these deadlines and you do not have a national insurance number you should complete form SA1 instead of form CWF1 if all of the following apply:
+Therefore, if you need to register for Self Assessment to meet these deadlines and you do not have a national insurance number you should complete form SA1 instead of form CWF1 if all the following apply: